MisaOguraBH/CV/README.md

 + identify and separate problems
 + create & test hypotheses
 + repeat the process to narrow down causes/solutions

+#### + Determined problem-solver
+Perseverance and patience, combined with logical thinking, make me a determined problem-solver who never gives up, but also knows when to step back for a break.
+In fact, **debugging** is my favourite bit in software development!

+Biomedical research often takes months to appreciate results.
+The data acquired is often ambiguous due to the nature of the subject, therefore I have developed a great degree of patience and serendipity towards problems in general.

+The fast cycle of hypothesis testing in coding is such a satisfying process.
+I get to see the result of what I do straight away in black and white.
+And this is one of many reasons I love coding.

 #### + <a name="projects">Passionate self-driven learner</a>
 Always on a hunt for pursuing new knowledge and technologies.